Visual Window Analytic Functions¶

 Rank is the “index” of the current row within its window.
 In other words, since we have a window, partitioned by ProductGroup, and ordered by decreasing SalePrice, the most expensive bulldozer of each ProductGroup will have rank=1, the second most expensive of each group will have rank=2, and so on.

-Enable Rank and run the recipe.
+Enable Rank and run the recipe, accepting the schema change.

 At this point, we notice two important things: